That Girl Cooks Healthy

 Instructions

-• Then add the curry, ginger and all spice, black pepper and stir until fragrant.
+• Then add the curry, cinnamon stick, all spice, black pepper and pink salt then stir until fragrant.

-• Add the bell peppers, thyme and cook until they begin to turn soft and combine with the spices.
+• Add the thyme and bell peppers and cook until they begin to turn soft.

-• Switch the slow cooker, select high and cook for 4 hours with the lid on.
+• Switch on the slow cooker, select HIGH and cook for 4 hours with the lid on.

 Notes